fuzzybear3965/CryptoTracker/README.md

-CoinTracker
+CryptoTracker
 ===========

-CoinTracker is an Application to track the growth of your coin's assets over time.
+CryptoTracker is an Application to track the growth of your coin's assets over time.
 Currency exchanges get very complicated, very quickly.
 A purchase of one coin on one day will have a different value than that coin exchanged week's later for another coin.
 So, this tracker will allow you to indicate currencies